Sores in Nose: 15 Causes & How to Treat Them

 Scratches within the nose can be caused by a domestic pet, such as a cat or dog, and can cause wounds in the nostrils that dry and create scabs.

-What to do: You are advised to keep the area clean by applying saline or soap and water using a cotton swab.
+How to treat: You are advised to keep the area clean by applying saline or soap and water using a cotton swab.
 Then be sure to let it dry and avoid touching it to promote prompt healing.

 4. Sinusitis